xcgd/queue/queue_job/README.rst

   process (when running with --workers > 0)
 * [REF] ``@job`` and ``@related_action`` deprecated, any method can be delayed, and configured using ``queue.job.function`` records
+* [FIX] Handle connection to the database via Unix socket correctly.

 13.0.1.2.0 (2020-03-10)